zuozhenggh/learning-library/developer-library/microservices-oracleteq-kafka/kafka-connect-teq/kafka-connect-teq.md

-# Deploy and Test Kafka Broker and Kafka Producer and Consumer Microservices
+# Setup the connection between Kafka and Oracle Transactional Event Queues

 ## Introduction

-This lab will show you the interoperability of Transactional Event Queue with Apache Kafka.
-Oracle Transactional Event Queue (TEQ) makes it easy to implement event-based applications, as we experienced in the previous lab.
+This laboratory will show you the interoperability of Transactional Event Queues with Apache Kafka.
+Oracle Transactional Event Queues (TEQ) makes it easy to implement event-based applications, as we experienced in the previous lab.
 It is also highly integrated with Apache Kafka supporting bi-directional information flow between TEQ and Kafka so that changes are available in TEQ or Kafka as soon as possible in near-real-time.

 Estimated Time: 10 minutes